AdamBanham/data-aware-conformance/README.md

 An unpublished evaluation for data-aware process conformance using counter-examples for axioms.
 ## Abstract

 Process mining, a branch of data mining, uses the observed historical executions of business processes (as recorded in an event log) to uncover and describe their behaviour as a process model.
 The goal of conformance checking is to ensure that the model is of high quality, and is a good representation of the event log, thus assuring a solid foundation for subsequent analysis of the process.
-To date, little conformance checking discussions have considered model quality beyond what is determined by the execution order of process activities.
-However, data-aware models that include data to determine what activity should occur next at runtime are more expressive than those that represent only process activities, which reveals a gap in the current discussion.
-That is, it is unclear, for models that expresses not only the execution order of process activities, but includes the data that guide the execution, what properties determine the quality of the model.
-To address this gap, we establish the qualities for data-aware conformance checking, which considers process activities and the data-driven execution described in models.
-These qualities are directly relevant to decision mining techniques, which annotate process activities in models with data-driven expressions to represent the decision-making of a process.
+To date, few conformance checking discussions have considered model quality beyond what is determined by the execution order of process activities.
+Decision mining aims to uncover rules that guide the execution of processes, and hence, to discover overt and tacit decisions that may be considered business rules.
+Decision mining techniques generate data-aware models where process activities are annotated with data-driven expressions to represent the decision-making of a process.
+Such models are thus more expressive than those that represent only process activities.
+With the current notions of conformance checking, it is unclear what properties determine the quality of these data-aware process models.To address this gap, we establish qualities for data-aware conformance checking that consider both process activities and the data-driven execution described in models, such that we can always identify the highest quality model from a collection when given an event log.
 Our major contribution is threefold: i) we present a generalised theory focusing on abstracting the representation of data-aware models, ii) using this theory we present a set of nine axioms that prescribe desirable properties for data-aware conformance checking, and from which, model quality can be ascertained, and iii) we define two measures for model recall and precision which quantify the quality of data-aware models.
 Using our set of axioms as a yardstick, we compared our proposed recall and precision measures with existing measures.
-Our experimental results showed that existing measures exhibited limited adherence to our axioms; while, our two proposed measures exhibited high adherence to our axioms.
+Our experimental results show that existing measures exhibited limited adherence to our axioms; while, our two proposed measures exhibited high adherence to our axioms.

 ## Proposed Implementation